 Bi.Zone is particularly well-known for being an enthusiastic sponsor of cybersecurity conferences and hacking competitions.
 Since 2018, it has organized an international conference on cybersecurity called OffZone where cybersecurity novices and experts alike attend educational workshops and participate in hacking activities.
-Several prominent Russian technology companies partner with Bi.Zone to organize the conference, including Positive Technologies, Angara Security, Sberbank, Kaspersky, Security Code, DeteAct, Swordfish Security, and Sovcombank Technologies.191
+Several prominent Russian technology companies partner with Bi.Zone to organize the conference, including Positive Technologies, Angara Security, Sberbank, Kaspersky, Security Code, DeteAct, Swordfish Security, and Sovcombank Technologies.190

-Bi.Zone hosts another international cybersecurity event known as Cyber Polygon that allows experts to come together for technical training and discussion.192 The event is supported by both INTERPOL and the World Economic Forum, and prior speakers have included Steve Wozniak, the Prime Minister of Russia, the Executive Chairman of the World Economic Forum, and senior officials from INTERPOL, UNICEF, ICRC, IBM, Microsoft, Visa, Mastercard, Sber, and the nonprofit International Corporation for Assigned Names and Numbers (ICANN) that manages Internet domain names and IP addresses.193 https://tadviser.com/index.php/Company:BI.Zone.
+Bi.Zone hosts another international cybersecurity event known as Cyber Polygon that allows experts to come together for technical training and discussion.191 The event is supported by both INTERPOL and the World Economic Forum, and prior speakers have included Steve Wozniak, the Prime Minister of Russia, the Executive Chairman of the World Economic Forum, and senior officials from INTERPOL, UNICEF, ICRC, IBM, Microsoft, Visa, Mastercard, Sber, and the nonprofit International Corporation for Assigned Names and Numbers (ICANN) that manages Internet domain names and IP addresses.192

-In 2019, Bi.Zone's CEO, Dmitry Samartsev, claimed that Bi.Zone protected 80% of the Russian financial market "by collecting and analyzing large amounts of data about threats in [the] region," a metric with which no other cybersecurity company in the Russian market could
+In 2019, Bi.Zone's CEO, Dmitry Samartsev, claimed that Bi.Zone protected 80% of the Russian financial market "by collecting and analyzing large amounts of data about threats in [the] region," a metric with which no other cybersecurity company in the Russian market could compete.193 Although the company at the time sought to expand into Europe, current sanctions have halted the tech firm's advance.